jsore/notes/mastering-node-js/README.md

 It should...
 - [ ] generate pie charts dynamically server-side based on client requests
-- [ ] stream ( not just serve ) PNG representations of that data to clients
+- [ ] stream ( not just serve ) PNG representations of that SVG data to clients
 - [ ] create PNG data streams from SVG representations by piping into HTTP resoonse streams
 - [ ] use <b>ImageMagick</b> conversion output streams for those SVG >> PNG conversion
 - [ ] keep those conversion streams operating within a separate ( child ) process